ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 ===== Proposal =====

-No change for those using //strict_types=1//.

-Must keep the spirit of the original RFC, and keep user-defined and internal functions consistent.

-Revert the deprecation of NULL coercion when **not** using //strict_types=1//, to work as documented, be consistent with scalar types, and (most importantly) avoid the upgrade problems (i.e. Fatal Errors for PHP 9.0).
+Revert the NULL deprecation for parameters (when **not** using //strict_types=1//), so it continues to work (as NULL coercion does in other contexts), to avoid the upgrade problems (i.e. Fatal Errors in PHP 9.0).

-For consistency, change user-defined functions to allow NULL to be coerced when **not** using //strict_types=1//.
+And, in the spirit of the original RFC to keep user-defined and internal functions consistent, also change user-defined functions so NULL is coerced for non-nullable parameters (when **not** using //strict_types=1//).

+This means the type "//?int//" will allow NULL or an integer to be provided to the function; whereas the non-nullable type "//int//" would coerce NULL to 0, in the same way the string "0" would be.

 ===== Backward Incompatible Changes =====